 NOTE: Get free practice test questions and topic information as you take your pre-med classes on the Khan Academy and MCAT site.

 What else should I know?

 It is important that you learn and incorporate the Association of American Medical Colleges Core Competencies for Entering Medical Students in your academic and non-academic activities.

-More information, such as what you should major in at UM-Dearborn and what else you can do to prepare for the profession, can be found on our FAQ page.
+More information, such as what you should major in at UM-Dearborn and what else you can do to prepare for the profession, can be found in our FAQ section.